The Review of Ojúlówó Gírámà Yorùbá

 I. We cannot join two pronouns with conjunction.

-II.
-Pronouns cannot precede question and focus markers in any construction.
-That is why utterances like the following are void in Yoruba.
+construction.
+That is why utterances like the following are void in

 *Wọ́n da?